-This collection of tasks is designed around the concept of equivalent fractions.
-Each day represents independent sets of three-part learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on your situation and access to technology and connectivity.
+This collection of tasks is designed around the concept of patterns, specifically how patterns increase and decrease.
+The sections (coloured blocks on Slide 5 of the PowerPoint) represent independent sets of learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way depending on the situation and accessibility to technology and connectivity.

-Each day provides a different way of engaging with the concept and is divided into three main parts:
+Each section provides a different way of engaging with the concept and is divided into three main parts: